Bricktech2000/Website/website/public/Notification-System/index.md

 ## Turning Notifications On

 It is very simple to activate notifications for this website.
-On the [home page](../../), under _Recent Projects_, there is a toggle called _Receive Notifications_.
+On the [home page](../), under _All Projects_, there is a toggle called _Receive Notifications_.
 If you wish to receive a notification every time a new post is published, simply turn it on!

 #code